 The protein machinery that ultimately regulates negative feedback control of cholesterol metabolism is located in the endoplasmic reticulum (ER) and is regulated by cholesterol content in this organelle.
 Cholesterol trafficking pathways that deliver LDL-derived free cholesterol from lysosomes to the ER play a critical role in this process, yet these pathways remain poorly understood.

 Phosphatidylcholine (PC), the most abundant phospholipid in cell membranes, can positively influence the incorporation and bilateral movement of cholesterol in membrane bilayers.
 Within cells, PC and cholesterol content in membranes are maintained within narrow ratios.
-Using Chinese hamster ovary (CHO) cell lines harboring altered cholesterol and/or PC metabolic genes we are studying how altered cholesterol/PC ratios in the cell influence the trafficking of LDL-derived free cholesterol from the lysosomal compartment to other membrane sites, including the plasma membrane and the ER.
+Using Chinese hamster ovary (CHO) cell lines harbouring altered cholesterol and/or PC metabolic genes we are studying how altered cholesterol/PC ratios in the cell influence the trafficking of LDL-derived free cholesterol from the lysosomal compartment to other membrane sites, including the plasma membrane and the ER.

 Protein Purification and Analysis Core Equipment